Our Top verbal reasoning test tips

 Watch out for certain keywords and phrases in either the passage or question (or both!).
 These keywords often act as the link between different pieces of information.
 In many cases they qualify the information that has been given.
 When you come across keywords in passages and questions you need to focus on their precise meanings.

-Contrast words tips example:
+Contrast words verbal reasoning test tips

 Spain has always been a popular tourist destination, however it now faces competition from cheaper resorts in other countries.